deepanshs/mrsimulator/docs/introduction/getting_started.rst

     )

-The two sites involved in the Coupling are identified by their indexes in the list variable ``site_index``.
+The two sites involved in the :ref:`coupling_documentation` are identified by their indexes in the list variable ``site_index``.

 Now you have all the pieces needed to create the spin system using the code below.